brand-clear/gatekeeper/README.md

-# gatekeeper
+# GateKeeper
-A file-locking mechanism for multi-user applications over a network file system.
+A lockfile controller that aims to support multi-user I/O operations over a network file system.